jefrydco/jefrydco/contents/blogs/rebuild-personal-site-using-nuxtjs-tailwindcss/index.en.md

 Besides that reason, it easier to find highlight.js theme rather than prism.js theme.

 ## Close Though
-Woah, for the first time for me writing a very long article in English and Bahasa Indonesia simultaneously.
+Woah, this is the first time for me writing a very long article in English and Bahasa Indonesia simultaneously.

 And for the reader that has completed read all of the words above.
 I'm very grateful to you.